kaisarsnippets/T2JS/README.md

 the content will be treated as JavaScript.
 Everything outside those tags, will be appended to a variable and returned at the end.

+If a **!?>** tag is found, the content will not be appended to the global string, but treated as a stand alone string.

 If a **=?>** tag is found, the content will not be appended to the global string, but treated as a returned value instead.